Thursday 2 September 2010 22:06 UTC

 User avatar

 [quote='vATCO']Will need to explain what we did to their airfield today!
 Yellow pages down the trouser job . . .[/quote] I guess the mower man will need to make some new taxyways :?
-Sorry to bother them up.
+Sorry to bugger them up.

 [quote='Colin G']vATCO for his sterling job[/quote] Not only vATCO, but [b]Cub [/b] did his gold-plated bit too.